Economic and Political Overview

 Executive Power

 The head of state is the Paramount Ruler, commonly referred to as the King.
 The King is selected from nine hereditary rulers (called Sultans) of the Malay states to serve a five-year term; the other four states (which have titular Governors) do not participate in the selection.
-Following legislative elections, the leader of the party that wins most seats in the lower house of the parliament becomes the Prime Minister to serve a five-year term, subject to approval by the King.
+The Prime Minister is typically the leader of the party or coalition that commands a majority in the lower house.
+If no single party or coalition wins a majority, the King has the discretion to appoint a Prime Minister who he believes is most likely to command majority support in parliament.
 The Prime Minister is the head of Government and holds the executive powers which include implementation of the law and running the day-to-day affairs of the country.
 The Cabinet is appointed by the Prime Minister from among the members of parliament with the consent of the Paramount Ruler.

 Legislative Power

 The legislature in Malaysia is bicameral.
-The parliament consists of the Senate (the upper house) with 70 seats, out of which 40 are appointed by the Paramount Ruler and 26 are appointed by the 13 state assemblies, to serve six-year terms; and the House of Representatives (the lower house) with 222 seats, its members elected by popular vote to serve five-year terms.
-The King can dissolve parliament if he wishes, but usually only does so upon the advice of the Prime Minister.
+The parliament consists of the Senate (the upper house) with 70 seats, out of which 44 are appointed by the Paramount Ruler and 26 are appointed by the 13 state assemblies, to serve three-year terms; and the House of Representatives (the lower house) with 222 seats, its members elected by popular vote to serve five-year terms.
+The King can dissolve parliament on the advice of the Prime Minister.
 In general, more power is vested in the executive branch of government than in the legislative branch.
 Legislative power is divided between federal and state legislatures.
 Each state has its own Government, a cabinet with executive authority, and a legislature that deals with matters not reserved for the federal parliament.

 Indicator of Freedom of the Press